sp958857/SQLite4Unity/README.md

 > Note: SQLite4Unity uses only the synchronous part of sqlite-net, so all the calls to the database are synchronous.

 ## New Feature
-Surport to serilize the class-type field into Json text, and deseriliz the Json text into a class instance.
+Surport to serilize the class-type property into Json text, and deseriliz the Json text into a class instance.

 2 steps to impliment this:
 ### 1. Define IJsonConverter on initialize db